trilobit-gmbh/contao-pkg-bundle/README.md

 Das TrilobitPkgBundle kann auf diese Infrastruktur zugreifen und den öffentlichen Schlüssel zu einer E-MAil-Adresse auslesen und ausgeben.

+---

+E-Mail encryption is used to send confidential information by email from the sender to the recipient.

+Email encryption often goes hand in hand with the digital signature and is actually combined with it in many standards such as X.509 or PGP.
+The aim of a digitally signed email is to send information from the sender to the recipient in such a way that the sender can be clearly identified and no one can manipulate the email unnoticed on its way from the sender to the recipient.
+The email signature thus satisfies the need for authenticity and integrity, but does not ensure confidentiality; this requires encryption.

+The most common encountered method of achieving confidentiality and authenticity in email is PKI-based email encryption and signature.
+PKI stands for public key infrastructure.
+PKI-based email encryption and signature almost always uses one of the following two standards:

+S/MIME: Secure / Multipurpose Internet Mail Extensions
+OpenPGP: Open Pretty Good Privacy
+In cryptology, public key infrastructure (PKI) is a system that can issue, distribute and verify digital certificates.
+The certificates issued within a PKI are used to secure computer-supported communication.

+Using an asymmetric cryptosystem, messages in a network can be digitally signed and encrypted.
+Secure cryptosystems cannot be broken within a reasonable amount of time, at least according to the current state of knowledge [1], if the parameters (e.g. key length) are selected appropriately, even if the method is known (see Kerckhoff's principle).

+In asymmetric cryptosystems, the sender needs the recipient's public key for encrypted transmission.
+This could e.g. sent via email or downloaded from a website.
+It must be ensured that it is actually the recipient's key and not a forgery by a fraudster.

+The TrilobitPkgBundle can access this infrastructure and read and output the public key to an email address.

 Quellen:
 * https://de.wikipedia.org/wiki/E-Mail-Verschl%C3%BCsselung
 * https://de.wikipedia.org/wiki/Public-Key-Infrastruktur